We’ve got some great information about how long does it take to become a nurse anesthetist & how much does it cost to become a nurse practitioner.

 To become an NP in Texas, individuals must meet these requirements:

-• Earn a bachelor’s degree in nursing, either an RN or a bachelor of science in nursing, at an accredited school.
+- Earn a bachelor’s degree in nursing, either an RN or a bachelor of science in nursing, at an accredited school.
 Most advanced NP programs require a bachelor’s degree for admittance.
 Texas requires RN licensing prior to applying for the NP license.

-• Pass the National Council of State Boards of Nursing (NCLEX-RN) examination to become an RN.
+- Pass the National Council of State Boards of Nursing (NCLEX-RN) examination to become an RN.
 The process includes passing a criminal background check and the Nursing Jurisprudence Exam.

-• Select a specialty focus area.
-The Texas Center for Nursing Workforce Studies and the Texas Department of State Health Services project increased demand for NPs in geriatricsacute care, and primary care.
+- Select a specialty focus area.
+The Texas Center for Nursing Workforce Studies and the Texas Department of State Health Services project increased demand for NPs in geriatrics, acute care, and primary care.
 Each specialty maintains its own national certification requirements.
 Other potential specializations include pediatrics, family practice, psychiatric, mental health, women’s health, neonatal, and surgical.

-• Earn an MSN or a DNP.
+- Earn an MSN or a DNP.
 Professionals who hold a master’s in another field may pursue a post-master’s certification program.
 At minimum, individuals need a master’s degree from a nationally accredited or Texas Board of Nursing-approved program to become licensed.Individuals interested in higher-level positions, such as nurse mentoring, policymaking, and other leadership roles, may want to pursue a DNP.
 The state board requires that NP curriculum includes coursework in: • Advanced health assessment with related clinical experience that teaches data acquisition, diagnoses, and health management plans

 • Advanced pharmacotherapeutics, in which students learn to use drug therapy for treatment or health promotion

-• Apply for an advanced practice nursing license from the Texas Board of Nursing.
+• Advanced physiology or pathophysiology, which analyzes the relationship between healthy and non-healthy states throughout the human lifespanLearners should take clinical course content that prepares them for their specific focus area.
+Individuals need 500 hours of supervised practicum, internship, residency, or fellowship in a healthcare setting, at which they provide direct patient care and client management. - Apply for an advanced practice nursing license from the Texas Board of Nursing.
 The board offers four license types: nurse practitioner, clinical nurse specialist, nurse midwife, and nurse anesthetist.
 Requirements include paying a $100 license fee or $150 for a license with authority to write prescriptions.
 Nurses also need national certification in their specialty focus area.
 Applicants must apply within two years of completing their advanced degree program or supervised training.

 License renewal occurs every two years and requires 20 hours of continuing education in a specialty area.
 For licenses that include prescriptive authority, professionals must log an additional five hours in pharmacotherapeutics education.
 Renewal also requires 400 practice hours per renewal period and maintenance of national certification in a specialization.